Sting (wrestler): Hall of Fame and first retirement (2016–2020)

-It was announced on the January 11, 2016 episode of Raw that Sting would be the first member of the WWE Hall of Fame Class of 2016.
-Sting ultimately reneged on having surgery; on March 22, 2016, he explained that he felt "completely normal" and had none of the side effects associated with cervical spinal stenosis.
-On April 2, during his WWE Hall of Fame induction speech, Sting announced his retirement from professional wrestling.
+It was announced on the January 11, 2016, episode of Raw that Sting would be the first member of the WWE Hall of Fame Class of 2016.
+Sting ultimately reneged on having surgery; on March 22, 2016, he explained that he felt "completely normal" and had none of the side effects commonly associated with cervical spinal stenosis.
+On April 2, during his WWE Hall of Fame induction speech, Sting announced his first retirement from professional wrestling.
 He appeared at WrestleMania 32, alongside his fellow 2016 inductees, the following night.

 In August 2016, Sting appeared on the WWE Network show Legends with JBL and talked about his career.
 He also stated that he had still not undergone surgery, which would definitively end his career, and he still held hope for a match with The Undertaker, claiming that such a match is his "unfinished business" in wrestling.
-However, the match would never happen as despite Sting pitching the idea for a cinematic match with Undertaker, it was never approved, and Undertaker himself officially retired in 2020.
+However, the match would never happen as despite Sting pitching the idea for a cinematic match with The Undertaker, it was never approved, and The Undertaker himself officially retired in 2020.

-On the February 25, 2019 episode of Raw, Sting made his first appearance on WWE television since 2016, at the 70th birthday celebration of Ric Flair, but Flair was attacked by Batista before he could make it to the ring.
+On the February 25, 2019, episode of Raw, Sting made his first appearance on WWE television since 2016 for the 70th birthday celebration of Ric Flair, but Flair was attacked by Batista before he could make it to the ring.
 This would end up being Sting's final appearance for the company, other than interviews recorded for WWE Network.

 In May 2020, it was reported that Sting was no longer under WWE contract.
-In October 2020, the WWE stopped selling Sting merchandise and pulled his page from WWE Shop.
+In October 2020, WWE stopped selling Sting merchandise and pulled his page from WWE Shop.